UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/UrbancodeVFS/overview.md

 No special steps are required for installation.
 See [Installing plug-ins in UrbanCode products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode products").

 ### History

+#### Version 43

+APAR PH48521 - Fixed a defect where a local IO error is reported incorrectly as an HTTP network error, such as: "MalformedChunkCodingException: CRLF expected at end of chunk" or "TruncatedChunkException: Truncated chunk".

+#### Version 42

+Update output logging configuration

+#### Version 41

+Update log4j 2.17 and uDeployRestClient libraries

+#### Version 40

+Remove log4j functionality related to: CVE-2019-17571, CVE-2020-9488.
+CVE-2021-4104, CVE-2022-23302, CVE-2022-23305, CVE-2022-23307

+#### Version 39

+APAR PH42597 - Fixed a defect where in rare cases artifact downloads fail with the message "Premature end of chunk coded message body: closing chunk expected".
+To fully fix the issue, agent relays must also be patched or upgraded.

 #### Version 38